MewesK/TwigSpreadsheetBundle/Resources/doc/twig_tags.rst

 autoFilter               string              The range like 'A1:E20' columnDimension          array               Contains one or more arrays.
 Possible keys are 'default' or a valid column name like 'A'
  \+ autoSize             boolean
- \+ collapsed            boolean             Does not work in PhpExcel?
+ \+ collapsed            boolean             Does not work in PhpSpreadsheet?
- \+ columnIndex          string              Does not work in PhpExcel?
+ \+ columnIndex          string              Does not work in PhpSpreadsheet?
  \+ outlineLevel         int
- \+ visible              boolean             Does not work in PhpExcel?
+ \+ visible              boolean             Does not work in PhpSpreadsheet?
  \+ width                double
  \+ xfIndex              int
 pageMargins              array